-- Protein source (meat, chicken, fish, legumes, etc.);

-- Vegetables or salad;

-- A beverage.
+- Protein source (meat, chicken, fish, legumes, etc.); - Vegetables or salad; - A carbohydrate such as rice, potatoes, pasta or bread; and - A beverage.

 Fast food/take-out dinners should be limited to no more than once a week.

 8.1.4 GENERAL NOTE ABOUT FOOD